aautio/react-modal-image/README.md

 - Image alt shown as title of lightbox
 - Background color of transparent images can be overridden.

-You need to bring your own `Set` polyfill if you use old Internet Explorers.
+You need to bring your own `Set` and `fetch` polyfills if you use old Internet Explorers.

 ## Simple API